Nirmala Sitharaman: Early life and education

-Nirmala Sitharaman was born on 18 August 1959 in Madurai, Tamil Nadu.
-She was born in a Tamil Iyengar family to Savitri and Narayanan Sitharaman.
-She had her schooling at Sacred Heart Convent Anglo-Indian School, Villupuram, till primary level and thereafter at Vidyodaya School in Chennai.
-She then studied at St. Philomena’s School and at Holy Cross School in Tiruchirappalli.
+Sitharaman was born into a Tamil Brahmin family in Madurai, Tamil Nadu, to Savitri and Narayanan Sitharaman.
+Her father worked with the Indian Railways.
+She studied at Sacred Heart Convent Anglo-Indian School in Viluppuram and then at the Vidyodaya School in Chennai.
+She passed her SSLC at St. Philomena's School and the higher secondary at Holy Cross School in Tiruchirappalli.

-In 1980, Sitharaman obtained a Bachelor of Arts degree in Economics from Seethalakshmi Ramaswami College, Tiruchirapalli, and a Master of Arts degree in Economics and M.Phil. from Jawaharlal Nehru University, Delhi, in 1984.
-She then enrolled in a Ph.D. program in Economics with a focus on Indo-European trade but later left this program and moved to London when her husband secured a scholarship at the London School of Economics.
+Sitharaman obtained a Bachelor of Arts degree in economics from the Seethalakshmi Ramaswami College, Tiruchirapalli, in 1980, and a Master of Arts degree in economics and a Master of Philosophy from the Jawaharlal Nehru University in 1984.
+She later enrolled in a Ph.D. program in economics at the university but later left this program and then moved to London, U.K., when her husband secured a scholarship at London School of Economics.

-Non-political career
+Early career

-Nirmala Sitharaman worked as a salesperson at Habitat, a home decor store in London's Regent Street.
-She has served as an assistant to Economist in the Agricultural Engineers Association in the UK.
-During her stay in the UK, she has also served as a Senior Manager (R&D) for PwC and briefly at the BBC World Service.
-In 2017, she was one of the founding directors of Pranava The School, a private co-educational school in Hyderabad.
+After moving to London, Sitharaman initially worked as a salesperson at Habitat, a home decor store in Regent Street.
+She later served as an assistant to an economist at the Agricultural Engineers Association.
+She has also worked as a senior manager of R&D at PricewaterhouseCoopers and at the BBC World Service briefly.
+After returning to India in 1991, she served as the deputy director of the Centre for Public Policy Studies in Hyderabad.
+In 2004, she was one of the founding directors of Pranava, a private co-educational school in Hyderabad.
+She was appointed as a member of the National Commission for Women in 2003, and served in the position till 2005.